rapid7/insightconnect-plugins/att_cybersecurity_alienvault_otx/help.md

 # Description

-The `att_cybersecurity_alienvault_otx` InsightConnect plugin utilizes AT&T Cybersecurity [Alienvault OTX](https://otx.alienvault.com/) to retrieve details about an indicator.
-Alienvault OTX is an open threat exchange service.
+AT&T Cybersecurity [Alienvault OTX](https://otx.alienvault.com/) is an open threat exchange service.
+The AT&T CyberSecurity Alienvault OTX InsightConnect plugin allows you to retrieve details about an indicator.

 This plugin utilizes the Python library [OTXv2](https://github.com/AlienVault-OTX/OTX-Python-SDK).